valkey-io/valkey/CONTRIBUTING.md

     involved.
  ```

-We require that every contribution to placeholderkv to be signed with a DCO.
+We require that every contribution to Valkey to be signed with a DCO.
 We require the usage of known identity (such as a real or preferred name).
 We do not accept anonymous contributors nor those utilizing pseudonyms.
 A DCO signed commit will contain a line like:

 ```
 Signed-off-by: Jane Smith <jane.smith@email.com>